brainhack-school2023/bouchard_project/README.md

 - [x] Train single model on SCI-Colorado.
 - [x] Train single model on INSPIRED.
 - [x] Train single model on Spine Generic.
-- [ ] Train single model on canproco.
+- [x] Train single model on canproco.
-- [ ] Train large nnunet on merged dataset.
+- [ ] Train large nnunet on merged dataset - 1600 -> 2000+ epochs instead of 1k -> could not converge.
-- [ ] Test all models on INSPIRED.
+- [x] Test all models on INSPIRED.
-- [ ] Test all models on SCI-Colorado
+- [x] Test all models on SCI-Colorado
-- [ ] Test all models on Spine Generic
+- [x] Test all models on Spine Generic
-- [ ] Test all models on canproco
+- [x] Test all models on canproco
-- [ ] Test all models on Basel-mp2rage
+- [x] Test all models on Basel-mp2rage
 - [ ] Build qualitative and quantitative analysis notebook.
 - [ ] Work on presentation.

+(TO DO JUNE 9)
 - [ ] Clean code.
 - [ ] Improve documentation to reproduce everything.
 - [ ] Write project report.
+- [ ] Finish README for using the script
+- [ ] Finish README for the whole project recap.
+- [ ] Implement below additions to the README
+- [ ] Use of open-science best practices: Expectation: the project uses 3 open-science tools learnt during week 1, or provides a convincing reason to not use them.
+The 3 tools may be selected in the following list, but other relevant tools will be accepted too. -Git-GitHub-Containers -Python-BIDS-Jupyter notebooks-Binder
+- [ ] Skills and technologies learnt Expectation: the project uses 1 skill, method or technology learnt by the student during the school, through formal presentations or informal interactions.
+The skill, method or technology may be selected in the following list, but other relevant ones will be accepted too. -Machine learning -Multivariate statistics and matrix factorizations -Estimation of connectivity -High-performance computing -DataLad
+- [ ] Project relevance: Expectation: the project is relevant to brain/CNS imaging data analysis.
+- [ ] Clarity Expectation: the README/presentation is easy to follow, and supported by convincing material (e.g., images, diagrams, text, graphs).
+- [ ] Highly reproducible project (0-1)
+- [ ] Technological achievement (0-1)
+- [ ] Exciting presentation (0-1)
+- [ ] Nice brain picture (0-1)